pietro-sillano/pietro-sillano.github.io/index.md

 In September I start working on my Msc Thesis with **Angelo Rosa** at [SISSA](https://www.sissa.it/sbp/research/research.php) in Trieste.
 The work will be on numerical simulation (MD and Montecarlo) of constrained biopolymers dynamics.

 I'm also a member of a non-profit research organization: the Machine Learning Journal Club!
+We are located mainly in Turin, Italy.
 Check out our works on our [Website](https://www.mljc.it/).

 ---